gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 Using Medium's "clap" feature as example, what are the security issues?
 First, we would need some kind of database to store the claps.
 Do we leave no security mechanism on this database for reads and writes?
 We could add security, but then the necessary API key has to be shipped in the code and the user can access it.
 Either way, your more nefarious users could access this database; reading and (more importantly) writing to their devious heart's content.

 There is a small blog that does this very thing.
 They build the Firebase credentials into the code at build time.
 Because this is a small blog, and there is no real incentive for someone to add or delete claps, this blogger is probably safe.
 What is the worse case scenario?
 Someone deletes their claps?
 Gives all their posts a million claps?
 Maybe this is defeating the point of a security post.
 But security is about threat assessment.
-This blogger is clearly not worried about a nation state hacking their claps or someone gaming the system.
-Nothing but authentication is going to solve those kinds of issues
+This blogger is not worried about a nation state hacking their claps or someone gaming the system.
+Nothing but secure authentication is going to solve those kinds of issues.

 Assuming a nation state is not trying to attack you, what are you options for better security?
 You need an API.